 Terms And Conditions

 By accessing, visiting, browsing, using, or attempting to interact with any part of this website, or other Carpet Removal Sydney websites, or any of Carpet Removal Sydney’s licensee’s services or software, or hiring any of our employees, subcontractors, referral companies and any other business partners related to ‘Carpet Removal Sydney’ that completes or starts a job for you.
 Will fall under our terms and conditions (collectively “Services”), you agree that you have read, understand, and agree to be bound by this agreement.
-If you do not agree to be bound by this agreement, please do not access or use any part of this website or hire any of our employees, subcontractors, referral companies, or any other business related to ‘Carpet Removal Sydney’ to commence work or to do any service for you or your business, property and/or home.
+If you disagree to be bound by this agreement, please do not access or use any part of this website or hire any of our employees, subcontractors, referral companies, or any other business related to ‘Carpet Removal Sydney’ to commence work or to do any service for you or your business, property and/or home.

-As soon as a quote is finalized and you have agreed to hire our team, employees, subcontractors, referral companies, and/or any other business-related partners to do a service for you, you agree that you have read, understand, and are automatically agreeing to be legally bound by this agreement.
+As soon as a quote is finalised and you have agreed to hire our team, employees, subcontractors, referral companies, and/or any other business-related partners to do a service for you, you agree that you have read, understand, and are automatically agreeing to be legally bound by this agreement.

 Access to this website